aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 [aws.ToString]({{% apiref "aws#ToString" %}}) can be used to transform a `*string` to a `string` while providing protection from dereferencing a nil pointer.
 The `To<Type>` functions are helpful when handling service responses.

-Let's look at an example of how we can use a {{% alias service=S3 %}} client to call the `GetObject` API, and construct our input using the `types` package, and `aws.<Type>` helpers.
+Let's look at an example of how we can use an {{% alias service=S3 %}} client to call the `GetObject` API, and construct our input using the `types` package, and `aws.<Type>` helpers.

 ```go